Do you have a vacation to Riviera Maya, Mexico on the calendar, and think that a Playa del Carmen proposal is the perfect opportunity to get engaged?

 You know you’re off to a good start just by pulling out a ring in a tropical paradise, but you have a few more logistics to plan if you really want to ‘Wow’ her.

-You’ll need to figure out how to pull this off when you really don’t know a ton about getting engaged in the Playa del Carmen area…or maybe you don’t know the area at all!
+You’ll need to figure out how to pull this off as a novice at getting engaged in Playa del Carmen – especially if you don’t know the area.
 How’s that for adding to the pre-proposal jitters?

-What you do know for sure is that you want the moment she bursts into tears and says ‘Yes!’ to be captured by a professional photographer.
+However, what you do know is that you want that moment when she bursts into tears and says ‘Yes!’ to be captured by a professional photographer.

 Whether you have a clear vision for your engagement, or you have absolutely no idea how you plan to do it, we are here to help.

-Here’s what you need to know about Playa del Carmen engagement photography when planning to propose.
+Here’s what you need to know when planning a Playa del Carmen proposal.

-What do you need to know about proposing at a Riviera Maya resort?
+What do you need to know about proposing at an all-inclusive resort?

-Nine times out of ten when a Groom-To-Be first contacts us, they are working under the assumption that the easiest and most practical place to propose will be at their resort.
+Nine times out of ten when a Groom-To-Be first contacts us, he assumes that the easiest and most practical place to propose will be at their resort.
 And maybe so.

 But NOT if you want to hire the best Riviera Maya engagement photographers to capture the moment!

 All resorts in the Riviera Maya have unfortunately adopted a practice of charging you a crazy fee to bring your own photographer onto their property.
 This is referred to as an Outside Vendor Fee, and they vary from resort to resort, but usually range between the cost of a day pass (120 USD+) to upwards of a 1000 USD!
 Ouch!
-And one, in particular, will not allow outside vendors at all.
-Be sure to ask about the outside vendor policy before making any proposal plans.
+Be sure to ask about the outside vendor policy before booking a professional engagement photographer.

 What should you do if you don’t want to pay the outside vendor fee?

 First of all, don’t panic.
 If you don’t want to pay the fee, there are still loads of other beautiful beaches, with beach clubs or cool and unique restaurants where you can propose AND hire the photographer you want.
-A lot depends on proximity to your resort, and how far you want to travel, so the best thing to do is to ask your chosen local photographer where they recommend setting the scene.
+Most times you won’t need to travel far off your resort.
+A lot depends on your resort location, how far you are willing to travel, and whether you plan to do any trips, so start by asking your chosen local photographer where they recommend setting the scene.